Culture

 A well-phrased goal or vision helps everyone in the team to think deeply about their role in relation to it.
 It also helps people outside the team understand the importance of our work so we can find more allies across the organisation.

-In case of a recent client of ours we helped them formulate their purpose better with value proposition and mission, vision and values workshops that were revisited from time to time throughout the project.
+We can help bring purpose to client projects as well: we often hold value proposition and mission, vision and values workshops that are then revisited from time to time throughout projects.
 Read more about the first phase of the project in our case study.

-In most companies that do product design, there is incredible intellectual potential that gets overlooked because of the lack of alignment about the goals and vision.
+In most companies that do product design, there's incredible intellectual potential that gets overlooked because of the lack of alignment about the goals and vision.

 One of the essential responsibilities of a leader is to create a sense of shared purpose and understanding within their team.
 And product designers have a great perspective to do this.
 First of all, they are already in the cross-section of the user-business-technology triangle.
 Secondly, they are well equipped with visual and verbal communication as well as people skills.